DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ### Education software

-Microsoft Windows devices do not have Office 365 applications installed, but school-aged children will be able to use Office 365 online if you or their school have an active subscription.
+Microsoft Windows devices do not have Microsoft 365 (formerly Office 365) applications installed, but school-aged children will be able to use Microsoft 365 online if you or their school have an active subscription.
 A child or young person not in school (such as a care leaver) can make use of their own preferred online system.

-Schools can [apply for government funding to get set up on Office 365 Education](/digital-platforms).
-Office 365 Education includes Microsoft Word, Excel and Powerpoint as well as many mobile device management features.
+Schools can [apply for government funding to get set up on Microsoft 365 Education](/digital-platforms).
+Microsoft 365 Education includes Microsoft Word, Excel and Powerpoint as well as many mobile device management features.

 ## Mobile device management